Intro to Polls

 • Reminder that poll is closing soon to nobody, author, undecided voters or all voters

-Running poll:
+Running proposal or poll:

 • Results are updated live